betaglot/plantabeta/docs/dev/Pedagogy.md

 - Tooltips like Wikipedia On(Hover)

-## Screefing Lesson
+## Skreefing Lesson

-Use the sand at 10cm below surface for SpadeScreef, since it's a similar density to the soil on the block, unlike the loose dry surface sand.
+Use the sand at 10cm below surface for SpadeSkreef, since it's a similar density to the soil on the block, unlike the loose dry surface sand.

 ## Pacer